cdelker/schemdraw/docs/elements/intcircuits.rst

 ^^^^^^^^^^^^^^^^^^^^^

 A seven-segment display, in :py:class:`schemdraw.elements.intcircuits.SevenSegment`, provides a single digit with several options including decimal point and common anode or common cathode mode.
-The :py:meth:`schemdraw.elements.intcircuits.sevensegdigit` method provides a list of Segment objects for adding a digit to another element, for example to make a multi-digit display.
+The :py:meth:`schemdraw.elements.intcircuits.sevensegdigit` method generates a list of Segment objects that can be used to add a digit to another element, for example to make a multi-digit display.

 .. jupyter-execute::